PtX Hub in South Africa

 In leveraging these favourable conditions, the PtX Hub aims to drive the technology uptake and market development for Power-to-X in South Africa.
 The project plans to work in four key areas:

-In addition, a formal dialogue between government, industry and civil society is planned to inform and facilitate the development of a common strategic framework for Power-to-X products.
-As Coal-to-Liquid and Gas-to-Liquid play a pivotal role in the transition, the PtX Hub in South Africa intends to initiate a strategic cooperation with local companies on green Power-to-X production and export to map out sustainability roadmaps and GHG mitigation pathways.
+In addition, a continuous dialogue between government, industry and civil society was supported to inform and facilitate the development of a common strategic framework for Power-to-X products.
+As Coal-to-Liquid and Gas-to-Liquid play a pivotal role in the transition, the PtX Hub in South Africa, together with the H2.SA Programme, supported strategic cooperation with local companies and decision makers on sustainability roadmaps, community engagement and GHG mitigation pathways.

 Featured image by Scactec.